 The American Bully should give the impression of great strength for its size.
 It is a compact to medium/large size dog with a muscular body and blocky head, powerful in its movement and should display effortless movement at the same time.
 It is keenly alive and alert to its surroundings.
 The American Bully should have the appearance of heavy bone structure with a Bully build and look.

 The American Bully is a companion breed exhibiting confidence, a zest for life, along with an exuberant will to please and companionship with their family.
 This making the American Bully an excellent family companion.
-Despite the American Bully’s fierce and powerful appearance their demeanor is gentle.
-They are great with kids, and extremely friendly with strangers, other dogs, and other animals.
+Despite the American Bully’s fierce and powerful appearance, their demeanor is gentle.
+They are great with kids and extremely friendly with strangers, other dogs, and other animals.
 Human or dog aggression, extreme shyness, or viciousness is very uncharacteristic of the American Bully and is highly undesirable.

-It is important to note that all colours and patterns are accepted though the coat must be close and short.
+It is important to note that all colors and patterns are accepted though the coat must be close and short.
 There is no particular weight for the breed but there are height and weight ratio restrictions for the bully’s varieties explained in the below section.

 Different Types of American Bullies

 Because the American Bully Breed went into various directions, it was important to create different types accepted and standardized within the official American Bully standard.

 This is an amendment to the basic standard in which a Classic Bully is determined by its lighter body structure and build.
 Both sex dogs with lighter body frames and less overall body mass, but still exhibiting “bully” traits.

 Here are some examples of what can be considered as bully traits: